 These are Avalon’s best quality binoculars yet offer excellent value for money.
 The Avalon 10×42 PRO HD Binoculars are available for $239, which puts them in the low to mid-range when it comes to pricing.
 Considering that they are manufactured with the best optical features, they are a very good choice regarding both price and quality.

 These binoculars have all the great features to maximise your safari experience including a higher 10x magnification, wide field of view, good weight (550g) and fully multicoated lenses.
 They are 100% waterproof and fog-proof so can endure rain or humidity.
 Long eye relief for use with or without glasses on.
 Their non-slip rubber armouring provides a secure and comfortable grip, as well as added shock-resistance.

 All in all, if you want to get an affordable pair of quality lightweight binoculars, that are wonderful for safari, then the Avalon 10×42 PRO HD Binoculars are an excellent choice.

 Current Price: $435

-This pair of Nikon binoculars has wonderful optics, multilayer coated lenses and is very affordable for being Nikon’s high end range.
-Perhaps the main reasons why this particular binocular is so popular.
+This pair of Nikon binoculars has wonderful optics, multilayer-coated lenses and is very affordable for being Nikon’s high-end range.
+This is perhaps the main reason why this particular binocular is so popular.
 The Nikon PROSTAFF 8×42 are superior to most binoculars at this price range in a few ways: They are lighter, more compact and easier to handle for longer periods of time.
-Image wise, the colours appear more vibrant and sharper thanks to Nikon’s top-end lenses used.
+Image wise, the colours appear more vibrant and sharper thanks to Nikon’s top-end lenses.

-The Nikon PROSTAFF 8×42 offer a wide field of view, they are waterproof, fog-proof, highly durable and provide a clear, bright image even in low light conditions.
+The Nikon PROSTAFF 8×42 offer a wide field of view; they are waterproof, fog-proof, and highly durable.
+They provide a clear, bright image even in low light conditions.
 These are the perfect binoculars for safari, bird watching or any type of wildlife observation.
-Basically this is an all around high quality pair of binoculars for a very good price.
+Basically they are an all-around high quality pair of binoculars for a very good price.